Skip to main content

 Your chance of having asthma is also increased if you have experienced frequent wheezing, inflammation of the nose (allergic rhinitis), or eczema.

-Many people with allergies also have asthma, and conditions like rhinitis can worsen asthma symptoms.
+Many people with allergies also have asthma.

 You might develop asthma by being exposed to “triggers” for your asthma.